Welcome back, y’all! How’s everyone been since the last update?

 Of course I wasn’t just there to float around on the lazy river!
 I filmed a segment for the launch day live stream (you can watch the whole thing here, but be warned, I talk with my hands a lot), wrote a story for the Universal blog, did that media relations thang and helped out with an entertainment TV crew.
 I’m always doing 10 different jobs behind the scenes, but this may have been the first time I did pretty much everything all at once for one client.
 It was a phenomenal, unforgettable, utterly exhausting week.

 As part of my gig as a Travelocity Gnational Gnomad, I went to Cancun and explored three very different all-inclusive resorts.
-Heading to Mexico soon?
-Check it out!
+You can read about them here.

 Many wonderful, fun things have happened over the past few months, so I hate to even confess that the past quarter also has been defined by doctor visits and tests behind the scenes.
 Recurring injuries, constant pain and unexplained exhaustion have been such a roller coaster – one I’d like to get off, please!
 I spent a day in the ER for pain in my right side strikingly similar to my appendix drama from last year, only to find out, after the condescending doctor told me, “There’s nothing important over there,” that I had a huge rupturing ovarian cyst.